cenfun/monocart-coverage-reports/README.md

  * @functionName can be an empty string.
  * @ranges is always non-empty.
 The first range is called the "root range".
  * @isBlockCoverage indicates if the function has block coverage information.
-    If this is false, it usually means that the functions was never called.
+    If this is false, it usually means that the function was never called.
     It seems to be equivalent to ranges.length === 1 && ranges[0].count === 0.
 */
 export interface FunctionCoverage {